All photography is dependant on one thing: light.

 Light and water

-When we try and take photos underwater, we have an additional material to deal with which affects light colour and intensity: water.
+When we try and take photos underwater, we have an additional medium to deal with, which affects the colour and intensity of light: water.

 In order for our retinas (and camera film/sensors) to see something, here’s what happens:

 - White light is emitted by the sun and hits the surface of the water above you.

 - Some of the light is reflected back up into the air.